Large anomalous Hall conductivity in Weyl ferrimagnet Cs$_{2}$Co$_{3}$S$_4$ predicted by density-functional calculations: INTRODUCTION

-Dirac semimetals, Weyl semimetals (WSMs), nodal line semimetals, and triple point semimetals are the four main types of topological semimetals.
-This classification is based on the node distribution in the crystal momentum $k$ space and the related band degeneracy.~\cite{zou2019study,moore2010birth,PhysRevLett.98.106803,RevModPhys.82.3045,tokura2019magnetic,hasan2011three,gao2019topological,weng2016topological,kang2020dirac,ye2019haas,RevModPhys.90.015001,PhysRevLett.120.177704,hirayama2018topological,RevModPhys.93.025002,RevModPhys.88.021004} If two non-degenerate bands cross or touch in a single, separated point in $k$-space, this is called a Weyl point (WP).
-WPs are topologically protected and are robust against small perturbations~\cite{zheng2019tunable} and they exist in pairs with opposing chiral charges.~\cite{NIELSEN198120,NIELSEN1981173,HOSUR2013857} Non-degenerate bands, which are required for the existence of WPs, are present if inversion symmetry (IS) or time reversal symmetry (TRS) or both are broken.
-Most of the recent research on WSMs is focused on non-magnetic compounds, where IS is broken such as in the TaAs family~\cite{PhysRevB.89.081106,PhysRevX.5.011029,PhysRevX.5.031013, PhysRevLett.116.066802}, in WTe$_2$~\cite{soluyanov2015type,li2017evidence}, in MoTe$_2$~\cite{PhysRevB.92.161107,deng2016experimental,PhysRevX.6.031021},in Mo$_x$W$_{1-x}$Te$_2$~\cite{chang2016prediction,belopolski2016discovery,PhysRevB.94.085127,PhysRevB.105.125138}, in TaIrTe$_4$~\cite{PhysRevB.95.241108,PhysRevB.97.241102}, etc. These materials show intrinsic electronic characteristics with potential for future electronic applications.
-For instance, the gapless band structure can be useful for broadband photodetectors~\cite{wang2017quantum,RevModPhys.90.015001}, the spin momentum locking of Fermi arcs for spintronics~\cite{PhysRevB.95.235436}, and the helical nature of surface electrons for topological qubits.~\cite{Baireuther_2017,PhysRevLett.120.177704,PhysRevLett.121.237701} Studies on magnetic WSMs are still less frequent in comparison to those on non-magnetic WSMs.
-A pyrochlore iridate, Y$_2$Ir$_2$O$_7$, was the first theoretically predicted magnetic WSM~\cite{PhysRevB.83.205101}, followed by HgCr$_2$Se$_4$, Ti$_2$MnAl, Co$_3$Sn$_2$S$_2$, YbMnBi$_2$ Co$_2$MnGa, Mn$_3$Sn/Mn$_3$Ge, GdPtBi~\cite{PhysRevLett.107.186806,PhysRevB.97.060406,morali2019fermi, belopolski2019discovery,PhysRevResearch.1.032044, borisenko2019time,kuroda2017evidence,nayak2016large, hirschberger2016chiral}, as well as certain Co-based Heusler compounds predicted to host a TRS-breaking Weyl phase.~\cite{Kbler2016,PhysRevLett.117.236401,Kushwaha2018} In recent years, magnetic WSMs are receiving more attention due to several advantages.
-For instance, the position of Weyl points in the reciprocal space and their energy can be tuned by rotating the magnetization.~\cite{PhysRevResearch.1.032044} In this way, the related intrinsic anomalous Hall conductivity and the anomalous Nernst conductivity are also tuned.
-Further, in WSMs where both IS and TRS are broken, application of an external magnetic field can rotate the magnetization into a general direction such that the Shubnikov group contains only the identity element.
-In such a case, pairs of Weyl points split in energy, giving access to chiral electromagnetic responses.~\cite{ray2022tunable} The present investigation is devoted to the magnetic compound Cs$_{2}$Co$_{3}$S$_4$.
-This compound was first synthesized and characterized by x-ray powder diffraction in 1972.~\cite{bronger1972thiomanganate} Somewhat later, single crystals of the title compound were prepared by Bronger {\em et al.}~\cite{bronger1988structure}, henceforth referred to as Tab.~I. The structure and magnetic state of these single crystals were characterized by x-ray diffraction (XRD) and neutron diffraction (ND) in the same work.
+The present investigation is devoted to the magnetic compound Cs$_{2}$Co$_{3}$S$_4$.
+This compound was first synthesized and characterized by x-ray powder diffraction in 1972.~\cite{bronger1972thiomanganate} Somewhat later, single crystals of the title compound were prepared by Bronger {\em et al.}~\cite{bronger1988structure}, henceforth referred to as BHM.
+The structure and magnetic state of these single crystals were characterized by x-ray diffraction (XRD) and neutron diffraction (ND) in the same work.
 Though the compound is known for half of a century, there are no further investigations on Cs$_{2}$Co$_{3}$S$_4$ published, to the best of our knowledge.
 This lack of information motivated us to perform a systematic research on the magnetic ground state and electronic properties of Cs$_{2}$Co$_{3}$S$_4$ on the basis of density functional theory (DFT).
 We found a ferrimagnetic ground state which is (almost) half metallic and, at the same time, semi-metallic.
-As a consequence, we could characterize the compound as a WSM and evaluated the intrinsic contribution to the anomalous Hall conductivity.
+As a consequence, we could characterize the compound as a WSM and evaluated the intrinsic contribution to the anomalous Hall conductivity (AHC).